 The Christian Church (Disciples of Christ) practices an open table at which all believers are welcome.
 You are welcome to partake of communion with us while the Communion Hymn plays below.
 If you have a piece of bread and a cup of grape juice, you may use those elements for communion.
 If you do not have those items, you are welcome to use what you have in your home to put on a plate and fill a cup that will represent for you Christ’s body and blood.

-Blessing of the Bread Prayer by Sue Rehfuss
+Blessing of the Bread and Cup: Prayers by Hilde and Doug Baldridge

 The church appreciates your continued gift of your tithes and offerings.
 If you would like to send a gift by mail, please send your check to: First Christian Church, 14 W 5th St., Covington, KY 41011.
 If you would like to give a gift online, please visit the Give a Gift link at the top of this page.